Express Scripts: 2013 views too aggressive; shares fall

 Express Scripts raised the lower end of its forecast range for 2012 earnings by 5 cents and now projects full-year profit this year of $3.65 to $3.75 a share.

-But it deemed analysts' forecasts for its 2013 earnings as "overly aggressive," citing an expected loss of claims from its UnitedHealth Group Inc (UNH.N) business and the economic environment.
-Medco lost its biggest account, insurer UnitedHealth, prior to the deal with Express Scripts.
+But it deemed analysts forecasts for its 2013 earnings as "overly aggressive," citing an expected loss of claims from its UnitedHealth Group Inc (UNH.N) business and the economic environment.

 Analysts had projected Express Scripts would earn $4.49 a share in 2013, according to Thomson Reuters I/B/E/S.

-The weak economy has hurt demand for healthcare services and prescription drugs as patients struggle without health insurance or face higher out-of-pocket costs for their medical expenses.

-Express Scripts said it expects the use of healthcare services to remain constrained and client demand and expectations to increase.
-The weak economy will likely result in clients having fewer employees enrolled in its plans, the company said.
+The company expects the use of healthcare services to remain constrained and client demand and expectations to increase.

-"It begs the question, what is it that they are seeing?" said Tanquilut.
-"Is it company-specific, or are they seeing a broader trend that no one else has talked about so far?"

 (Reporting by Susan Kelly in Chicago; Editing by Gary Hill and Andre Grenon)